chen-gloria/chen-gloria/README.md

 My goal is to build great pieces of software.

-Apart from PHP, JavaScript, I'm also interested in C++, Docker, AI, aerospace and medical engineering.
+Apart from PHP, JavaScript.
+I play with Raspberrypi.
+I'm interested in C++, Docker, AI, aerospace and medical engineering.

 Happy to have a chat!